AndreeVela/occupancy_estimation/README.md

-# Temperature, Humidity and Pressure for Occupancy Estimation
+# Estimating Occupancy Levels in Enclosed SpacesUsing Environmental Variables: A Fitness Gym andLiving Room as Evaluation Scenarios

-This is a repository for data for the publication:
+This is a repository related to the publication:

 <publication reference in XXX format>